 On the other hand, mycelium can live for many years.
 For example, there is a shoestring fungus in Oregon that experts estimate could be over 8000 years old.
 It is the largest living organism on Earth and covers an incredible 2,385 acres of land!

 Some people consider mycelium to be infinitely renewable.
 Providing the conditions are favorable, it can survive almost indefinitely, sending out new flushes of mushrooms every year.

 Humans have used medicinal mushrooms for millennia, and there are thousands of fungi species to choose from.

-They are truly are remarkable organisms that are often considered an ancient antidote to many of modern life's struggles.
+They are truly remarkable organisms that are often considered an ancient antidote to many of modern life's struggles.
 They offer a unique way to reconnect with natural health and happiness.

 We here at VidaCap are an American-based creator of medicinal mushroom supplements.
-Our team has scoured the world to find the best mushrooms and provide them in easy to consume capsules.
+Our team has scoured the world to find the best mushrooms and provide them in easy-to-consume capsules.